elahe-n/Exercise6/README.md

-2. Assuming that you are currently within a Git repository, write the command (or commands) that will create a new file named 'hello-world.txt' then stage and commit it. touch hello-world.txt git add hello-world.txt git commit -m "hello-world.txt file has been created"
+2. Assuming that you are currently within a Git repository, write the command (or commands) that will create a new file named 'hello-world.txt' then stage and commit it. touch hello-world.txt git add hello-world.txt git commit hello-world.txt -m "hello-world.txt file has been created" Or git commit -m "hello-world.txt file has been created" (Since we stageed just hello-world.txt file, so there is no need to mention the name of the file)

 3. Assuming that you are currently within a Git repository that contains a file named 'README.md', write the command (or commands) that will display any uncommitted changes made to this file.